Perry Sweitzer Portfolio

 Research and Iterative Design

-Reps is an example of how I blend UX research with rapid, iterative design.
-I started with secondary research across Reddit discussions, YouTube app reviews, and hands-on testing of the leading fitness apps to understand real user needs and pain points.
-After cataloging recurring issues, one core problem stood out: users were frustrated by how often they had to interact with their phones during workouts.
-That insight became especially clear in Reddit threads where many lifters said their favorite workout “app” was still pen and paper.
-This shaped the core design direction for Reps: reduce interaction friction and keep users focused on training.
+Reps is an example of how I blend UX research and rapid, iterative design.
+I used secondary research from Reddit threads and YouTube app reviews, plus personal testing of the main fitness apps on the market, to better understand user needs and pain points.
+After cataloguing recurring issues, I synthesized them into one core problem: users were frustrated by how often they had to interact with their phone during workouts.
+That insight became clear when many Reddit commenters said their preferred workout tracker was still pen and paper.